nataliaas/JavaScript-HTML-CSS/README.md

 ** I am a student of programming languages;<br>

-** In this folder I present in my opinion the best work I have been able to do so far;</br>
+** In this folder I present in my opinion the best work I have been able to do so far;<br>

-** Simple games and particles effects using JavaScript, HTML and CSS, going with tutorials with "Franks laboratory" and "whatsdev" <hr> on youtube;
+** Simple games and particles effects using JavaScript, HTML and CSS, going with tutorials with "Franks laboratory" and "whatsdev" <br> on youtube;

 >
                                                           _ _     _ _